-How it works
+4. How it works

-Figure 1 Spillage basin newly constructed (Bob Bray) The HGV lorry park water is collected across a grass filter strip to trap silt a spillage basin with wetland treatment zone and outlet valve isolates any spillage event heavy rain passes across the trench into a grass swale balancing pond 1 with marginal wetland treatment zone receives all water before release into the wildlife reserve wetland.
+4.1.
+The HGV lorry park

+- Water is collected across a grass filter strip to trap silt; - 10mm first flush runoff enters a stone collector trench which treats oils and other pollutants naturally; - a spillage basin (see figure 1) with wetland treatment zone and outlet valve isolates any spillage event; - heavy rain passes across the trench into a grass swale; - balancing pond 1 with marginal wetland treatment zone receives all water before release into the wildlife reserve wetland.